NREL/OpenOA/paper/paper.md

 gross energy.
 6. Estimation of long-term AEP from long-term gross energy and expected future losses.
-7. Uncertainty quantification through a Monte Carlo approach in which inputs to and intermediate calculations within the process are sampled based on their assumed or calculated uncertainties.
+7. Uncertainty quantification through a Monte Carlo approach in which inputs to and intermediate calculations within the process are sampled based on their assumed or calculated error distributions.

 An example usage of this method is shown in Figure 1.
 Here, revenue meter and reanalysis data attributes from plant data are used with several toolkit modules to calculate